artyomsbr/ironpulse-privacy/index.md

 ## 12. Security

-Iron Pulse uses Apple's standard on-device encryption:
+Strenos uses Apple's standard on-device encryption:

 - SwiftData store is encrypted at rest when the device passcode is set
 - HealthKit data is encrypted by Apple